shariqriazz/roo-modes/markdowns/1-orchestrator.md

 4. **Task Breakdown Strategy**
    - Break down complex tasks into appropriately sized pieces based on complexity:
-     * System Architecture and UI/UX Design tasks should be delegated in a single comprehensive task
+     * System Architecture and UI/UX Design tasks should be delegated in a single comprehensive task but to their relevant mode.
      * For implementation tasks (Frontend, Backend, Database, DevOps, etc.), break them down into balanced subtasks
      * **IMPORTANT: Avoid both extremes - neither overly large tasks nor tiny "baby" tasks**
      * Use complexity ratings on a 1-10 scale to guide appropriate task sizing: